bugzmanov/nes_ebook/src/chapter_6_1.md

 2 registers are responsible for accessing PPU memory map:
 * Address (0x2006) & Data (0x2006) - provide access to the memory map available for PPU

-3 registers controlls internal memory that keeps the state of sprites
+3 registers control internal memory(OAM) that keeps the state of sprites
 * OAM Address (0x2003) & OAM Data (0x2004)  - Object Attribute Memory - the space responsible for sprites
 * Direct Memory Access (0x4014) - for fast copying of 256 bytes from CPU RAM to OAM